awsdocs/aws-batch-user-guide/doc_source/using-service-linked-roles.md

 ## Editing a service\-linked role for AWS Batch<a name="edit-slr"></a>

-AWS Batch does not allow you to edit the AWSServiceRoleForBatch service\-linked role\.
-After you create a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
+With AWS Batch, you can't edit the AWSServiceRoleForBatch service\-linked role\.
+After you create a service\-linked role, you can't change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role using IAM\.
 For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

 **To allow an IAM entity to edit the description of the AWSServiceRoleForBatch service\-linked role**

-Add the following statement to the permissions policy for the IAM entity that needs to edit the description of a service\-linked role:
+Add the following statement to the permissions policy\.
+This allows the IAM entity to edit the description of a service\-linked role\.

 ```
 {